 Danbury is a larger medium-sized city located in the state of Connecticut.
 With a population of 84,992 people and 15 constituent neighborhoods, Danbury is the seventh largest community in Connecticut.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Danbury is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Danbury isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Danbury are a mix of both white- and blue-collar jobs.
 Overall, Danbury is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Danbury who work in sales jobs (11.92%), office and administrative support (11.14%), and maintenance occupations (8.59%).

 Also of interest is that Danbury has more people living here who work in computers and math than 95% of the places in the US.

 The education level of Danbury citizens is substantially higher than the typical US community, as 30.23% of adults in Danbury have at least a bachelor's degree.

 The per capita income in Danbury in 2010 was $31,284, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,136 for a family of four.
 However, Danbury contains both very wealthy and poor people as well.

 Danbury is an extremely ethnically-diverse city.
 The people who call Danbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danbury residents report their race to be White, followed by Asian.
 Danbury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 29.30% of the city’s residents.
 Important ancestries of people in Danbury include Irish, German, Brazilian, and English.